It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 Methods of Payment

 Imports in Brazil are primarily handled using traditional letters of credit (L/C) or collections through established banks with correspondent banking agreements overseas.
 To a lesser extent, U.S. exporters may choose to operate on an open account or cash in advance basis once they have established a trustworthy relationship with their Brazilian buyers.
 (Note: given high interest rates and intermediary spreads, Brazilian buyers are likely to push for an open account or cash up front.
-We highly recommend that U.S. companies work with EXIM Bank insurance or guarantees to ensure payment).
+The Commercial Service highly recommends that U.S. companies work with EXIM Bank insurance or other financers to ensure payment.
 For more information about the methods of payment or other trade finance options, please read the Trade Finance Guide.

 Credit and Collection

 Credit information on Brazilian companies is available for a fee from Dun & Bradstreet, Equifax or Serasa, a Brazilian commercial information service company.
 In the event of a commercial dispute or non-payment by a Brazilian importer requiring legal action, the U.S. exporter should contact a reputable legal firm with experience in international collections.
 Local collection agencies do not handle international disputes.
-The U.S. Commercial Service in Brazil can furnish lists of law firms through our services.
+The U.S. Commercial Service in Brazil can provide a list of reputable local law firms.

 Foreign Exchange Controls